pos00134/drone/README.md

 * Setting file for drone competition.

 This file is used to set visual sensors and connenct simulation with px4 firmware.
-Put this file at Documents\Airsim
+Put this file at Documents\AirSim

 * Visual sensor specification